 All studies found that respondents were mostly aware of preventative measures against spreading the virus.
 However, instances of misinformation or misconceptions meant that some respondents were less likely to follow guidelines set by the government.
 Some respondents perceived COVID-19 to be a minor illness, primarily due to the low death rate in Ethiopia compared to other countries, and, as a result, did not see the need to wear a mask or maintain social distance.
 The studies also found economic and geographic disparities, in that some respondents did not have the means to practise preventative measures, such as not having good access to water, sanitiser, or face masks.
-Access to water was highlighted as an issue in both the OPM and GAGE studies, potentially impacting preventative measures to a private water supply, or those who could not afford the high cost of water, were affected the most in terms of practicing preventative measures.
+Access to water was highlighted as an issue in both the OPM and GAGE studies, potentially impacting preventative measures such as handwashing.
+Respondents in poorer households without access to a private water supply, or those who could not afford the high cost of water, were affected the most in terms of practicing preventative measures.